amyDing629/CSC207-Project/phase2/DesignPattern.md

     - Easier for extension. -> Open and Close principle
  3. How you implement this DP
     - GUIPlan has basic functions of a GUI, including set visible to true and setFrame.
-    - InputAndPresent are for presenters to "output" the information to users.
+    - iPresent is for presenters to "output" the information to users.
+    - iInput is for controllers to get user's input
     - BorderLayoutGUi decides the layout used for creating the GUI.
 (If you want to build GUI with another layout, you can just create another interface and implement it instead of this one).
     - BorderGUIBuilders defines all the steps(abstract) that must be taken in order to correctly create a GUI with BorderLayout.